-Not all texting is created equal.
+Not all business texting is created equal.
 Lots of business software comes with built-in short code texting.
-A short codes acts like a megaphone—the conversation only goes one way.
+A short code acts like a megaphone — the conversation only goes one way.
 Phone numbers, on the other hand, support real human conversations.
 Giving your customers the choice to text or call a real phone number strengthens your brand and customer relationships in a way that short codes simply can’t.

 I’m new to this.
 What’s a short code?

-A short code is a little phone number, usually 4, 5, or 6 digits long, that is only used to text.
-They’re excellent for one-way communications like marketing blasts, two-factor authentication, and alerts, but they’re not great for real human conversations.
-For example, radio stations that use short codes often run into problems with listeners trying to text back or even call, because it doesn’t work.
+A short code is a little phone number, usually four, five, or six digits long, that is only used to text.
+They’re excellent for one-way communications like marketing blasts, two-factor authentication and alerts, but they’re not great for real human conversations.
+For example, radio stations that use short codes often run into problems with listeners trying to text back or even call because it doesn’t work.

 Why would you want to switch from short codes to texting on a toll free phone number?